hapax/hapax.github.io/assets/bh-thermo.md

 you remember from your special relativity class.
 At each point, we imagine shining a flashlight in all directions, and graphing where the light travels.
-The result is a cone (in two spatial dimensions).
+The result is a cone (in two spatial dimensions, and a sort of "hypercone" in higher dimensions).
 Obeying the speed limit means that you can only move within the cone traced out by the rays from the flashlight.
 Remaining still corresponds to travelling along the axis of